 If you had only one Hawaiian island to visit, Oahu might just be the perfect choice.
 With sensational beauty, unforgettable natural sights like Nuuanu Pali, the world-famous Waikiki Beach and the vibrant city thrills of Honolulu, your honeymoon in Oahu truly gives you the best of all Hawaiian worlds.
 Aptly nicknamed The Gathering Place, Oahu is the third largest island in the volcanic archipelago that makes up the U.S. state of Hawaii, and it is by far the most popular with tourists.
-Here you’ll find the metropolis of Honolulu that is the state’s capital and holds the majority of the population as well as a bounty of five-star hotels and restaurants, contemporary culture and exceptional shopping.
+Here you’ll find the metropolis of Honolulu, the state’s capital and center for the majority of the population.
+Couples will find a bounty of five-star hotels and restaurants, contemporary culture and exceptional shopping.
 All this adds up Oahu having a more energetic vibe than the typical Hawaiian serenity and peaceful bliss.

 While you could easily spend all your time in Honolulu, you’d be missing out on Oahu’s many other wonderful charms.
 Not far from Waikiki are many relaxing pockets to spark your romance with fewer crowds and ample quiet.
 Also, the Koolau and Waianae mountain ranges offer great hikes and gorgeous beauty.
 Waikiki Beach is certainly a must-see location, but even more secluded white sand beaches, flavorful beach towns and water-sport excitement reside on the North Shore.
 And sprinkled throughout the island are miles of pineapple fields, walking trails and simply stunning tropical scenery.